swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

   if case unsafe .rawOffsetIntoGlobalArray(let offset) = weirdAddress { ... }
   ```

+### Handling unsafe code in macro expansions

+A macro can expand to any code.
+If the macro-expanded code contains uses of unsafe constructs not properly covered by `@safe`, `@unsafe`, or an `unsafe` expression within the macro, then strict safety checking will diagnose those safety issues within the macro expansion.
+In this case, the client of the macro does not have any way to suppress diagnostics within the macro expansion itself without modifying the implementation of the macro.

+There are a number of possible approaches that one could use for suppression.
+The `unsafe` expression could be made to apply to everything in the macro expansion, which would also require some spelling for attached attributes and other places where expressions aren't permitted.
+Alternatively, Swift could introduce a general syntax for suppressing a class of warnings within a block of code, and that could be used to surround the macro expansion.

+Note that both of these approaches trade away some of the benefits of the strict safety mode for the convenience of suppressing safety-related diagnostics.

 ## Alternatives considered

 ### Prohibiting unsafe conformances and overrides entirely